 These are Alex Reid's 3 secrets for shaping up.

-The first thing Alex did was head to see Professor David Reid at 25 Harley Street, the UK’s leading expert on DEXA (Dual-energy X-ray absorptiometry) for a Body Composition Scan.
-DEXA scanners are used to check bone density, but certain models – such as the one at 25 Harley Street, are equipped with ‘Advanced Body Composition’ capabilities and provide an extremely accurate indication of total fat in the trunk region.
+The first thing Alex did was head to see Professor David Reid, a leading expert on DEXA (Dual-energy X-ray absorptiometry) for a Body Composition Scan.
+DEXA scanners are used to check bone density, but certain models are equipped with ‘Advanced Body Composition’ capabilities and provide an extremely accurate indication of total fat in the trunk region.
 As well as being a useful tool for athletes and bodybuilders it’s also an important diagnostic marker of health in its own right.
 When fat accumulates here, doctors know this is a risk factor for diabetes, heart disease and cancer.

 The scanner can even identify whether fat is stored around vital internal organs such as the liver, pancreas and intestines.

 Prof Reid first scanned Alex in March.
 The second scan was on the 1st of June.
 Prof Reid told Alex after the second scan: “Your Body Composition results have changed considerably in the last 10 weeks.
 While your weight is unchanged your percentage lean (muscle) mass has increased by 11.6% since March and your percentage body fat has overall fallen from 16.3% to 7.4%.”

 Alex also ate a protein-rich diet, eschewing his usual carb laden treats.
 He wrote: “I have been so hungry for carbs on my contest prep 4 Mr Hampshire…“#team #competition #topnutrition #hungry.”